mlytics/mly-stream-sdk-guide/Web SDK/Introduction.md

 | DPlayer      | **v1.27.1**             |

 > ⚠️ IMPORTANT
-> Please note that Mlytics SDK adds functionality which only affects video delivery, you may obtain the instance of video player after initialization so that you can customize your own video player as usual, such as **styling, adding plugins for advertisement or others, modifying video player configurations**, etc.
+> Please note that Mlytics SDK adds functionality that solely affects video delivery.
+After initialization, you can obtain an instance of the video player, allowing you to customize your own video player as usual.
+This includes **styling**, **adding plugins for advertisements or other purposes**, **modifying video player configurations**, and more.
 >
 > Take `video.js`, for instance.
 If you used to initialize `video.js` like this:
 >